ARTICLE I: MEMBERSHIP

 b) An EDGAR® AWARDS COMMITTEE, headed by a General Awards Chair to be appointed by the Executive Vice-President and approved by the Board, no later than the September board meeting of the appropriate year.
 (For example: The Board approves an Edgar® Awards Chair for the 2005 Awards which will be given at the Edgar® Awards Banquet in April of 2006.
 The appointment of the Chair should be done no later than the September 2004 board meeting.)
 The General Awards Chair will select Edgar® Awards Committee Chairs to carry out the duties set forth in separate guidelines approved by the Board.

-2. With the exception of (b), (c), and (d) above, the chairs of the committees shall serve until the Executive Vice-President appoints a successor.
+2. The chairs of the committees shall serve until the Executive Vice-President appoints a successor.

-3. The General Awards Chair, the Banquet Committee Chair and the Symposium Chair [(b), (c), and (d) above] and their committees shall serve until the conclusion of the special events for which they were appointed.
+3. The General Awards Chair and his or her committees shall serve until the conclusion of the special events for which they were appointed.

 4. All committees shall make regular and timely reports to the Board.